ethereum/web3.py/docs/web3.eth.rst

       ``gasPrice`` increase a node requires before it accepts a replacement transaction.
     * The ``gasPrice`` as calculated by the current gas price strategy(See :ref:`Gas_Price`).

-    This method returns the transaction hash of the replacement transaction.
+    This method returns the transaction hash of the replacement transaction as a HexBytes object.

     .. code-block:: python